salesking/json_schema_tools/README.md

     reader.registry

-### Object to Schema
+## Object to Schema

 A schema provides a (public) contract about an object definition.
 Therefore an internal object is converted to it's schema version on delivery(API access).
 First the object is converted to a hash containing only the properties(keys) from its schema definition.
-Afterwards it is a breeze to convert this hash into JSON.
+Afterwards it is a breeze to convert this hash into JSON, with your favorite generator.

-Following uses client.json schema(same as client.class name) inside the global schema_path and adds properties to the clients_hash simply calling client.send('property-name'):
+Following uses client.json schema(same as peter.class name) inside the global schema_path and adds properties to the clients_hash simply calling client.send('property-name'):